*Agenda is subject to change

 10:20AM - 11:10AM Exclusive Recruiting Peer-Networking Groups

-Exchange ideas, share experiences with recruiting pros in organizations of your size range.
+Exchange ideas and share experiences with recruiting pros in organizations of your size range.

 Track A: Raising the Bar – The Super Recruiter